A Statistical Test of Walrasian Equilibrium by Means of Complex Networks Theory: Preliminaries

-According to a well known result of microeconomic theory, the requirement of a complete set of forward markets can be dropped.
-In fact, it is possible to show that the equilibrium achieved by trading on a forward market for a single commodity alongside with spot markets for all commodities (the so-called Radner Equilibrium) is equivalent to an Arrow-Debreu equilibrium under the condition that agents know the market-clearing prices for all commodities and under each state.

-Surprising as it may be, a statistical representation of markets arises naturally from standard microeconomic theory.
-In order to illustrate this point, we need to introduce the notion of market configuration, defined as a sequence of nonnegative values $\{w_{ij}\}$ describing the flow of a given commodity from $i$ to $j$, which can be arranged in a nonnegative matrix $W$.
-With this in mind, we introduce the following notations: $x_i = \sum_j w_{ji}$ is the final allocation for agent $i$, and the excess demand is defined as follows
+In order to connect WE and network theory, we resort to the notion of market configuration defined in the previous section.
+With this definition in mind, we introduce the following notations: $x_i = \sum_j w_{ji}$ is the final allocation for agent $i$ in the market under consideration \footnote{For simplicity we omit market indices and refer in the following to the single commodity case.
+The extension to multiple markets is straightforward.
+In fact, we can treat multiple markets at economic equilibrium as a set of statistically independent networks \cite{bianconi13}.}, and the excess demand on this market is defined as follows

 Thus we obtain that $\omega_i = \sum_j w_{ij}$, where it is understood that $w_{ii}$ stands for the fraction of the initial endowment which is not exchanged on the market.
-As we explain in sec. \ref{sec: micro}, a Walrasian equilibrium corresponds to many distinct market configurations, which is natural to consider as random and equiprobable since economic agents are indifferent between them.
-This observation opens the door to a statistical representation of market configurations by means of the microcanonical ensemble.
+For each market configuration and each agent $i = 1,2,\dots,N$, we can make the following identifications: